onehashai/onehash-connect/help/export-your-organization.md

 1. Email [support@zulip.com](mailto:support@zulip.com) with your
    organization's `zulipchat.com` URL, asking for a **full export with member consent**.
-Please send the email from the same address that you use to sign in to Zulip, so that Zulip Support can verify that you are an owner of the organization.
+Please send the email from the same address that you use to sign in to OneHash Connect, so that OneHash Connect Support can verify that you are an owner of the organization.

 1. You will receive an email with instructions on how to collect member consent.